Pope Gregory VII: England

 In 1076, Gregory appointed Dol Euen, a monk of Saint-Melaine of Rennes, as bishop of Dol, rejecting both the incumbent, Iuthael, who had the support of William the Conqueror, who had recently been conducting military operations in north-eastern Brittany, and Gilduin, the candidate of the nobles in Dol opposing William.
-Gregory rejected Iuthael because he was notorious for simony and Guilden as too young.
+Gregory rejected Iuthael because he was notorious for simony, and Guilden was too young.
 Gregory also bestowed on Dol Euen the pallium of a metropolitan archbishop, on the condition that he would submit to the judgment of the Holy See when the long-standing case of the right of Dol to be a metropolitan and use the pallium was finally decided.

 King William felt himself so safe that he interfered autocratically with the management of the church, forbade the bishops to visit Rome, made appointments to bishoprics and abbeys, and showed little anxiety when the pope lectured him on the different principles which he had as to the relationship of spiritual and temporal powers, or when he prohibited him from commerce or commanded him to acknowledge himself a vassal of the apostolic chair.
 William was particularly annoyed at Gregory's insistence on dividing ecclesiastical England into two provinces, in opposition to William's need to emphasize the unity of his newly acquired kingdom.
-Gregory's increasing insistence on church independence from secular authority in the matter of clerical appointments became a more and more contentious issue.
+Gregory's increasing insistence on the church's independence from secular authority in matters of clerical appointments became an increasingly contentious issue.
 He sought as well to compel the episcopacy to look to Rome for validation and direction, demanding the regular attendance of prelates in Rome.
 Gregory had no power to compel the English king to an alteration in his ecclesiastical policy, so he was compelled to ignore what he could not approve, and even considered it advisable to assure King William of his particular affection.
 On the whole, William's policy was of great benefit to the Church.

 Normans in the Kingdom of Sicily

-The relationship of Gregory VII to other European states was strongly influenced by his German policy, since the Holy Roman Empire, by taking up most of his energies, often forced him to show to other rulers the very moderation which he withheld from the German king.
-The attitude of the Normans brought him a rude awakening.
-The great concessions made to them under Nicholas II were not only powerless to stem their advance into central Italy, but failed to secure even the expected protection for the papacy.
-When Gregory VII was hard pressed by Henry IV, Robert Guiscard left him to his fate, and only intervened when he himself was threatened with German arms.
-Then, on the capture of Rome, he abandoned the city to his troops, and the popular indignation evoked by his act brought about Gregory's exile.
+The relationship of Gregory VII to other European states was strongly influenced by his German policy, since the Holy Roman Empire, by absorbing most of his energies, often forced him to show other rulers the very moderation he withheld from the German king.
+The Normans' attitude brought him a rude awakening.
+The great concessions made to them under Nicholas II were not only powerless to stem their advance into central Italy.
+Still, they failed to secure even the expected protection for the papacy.
+When Gregory VII was hard-pressed by Henry IV, Robert Guiscard left him to his fate and intervened only when German arms threatened him himself.
+Then, upon the capture of Rome, he abandoned the city to his troops, and the popular indignation evoked by his act led to Gregory's exile.